Leave Fat Black Women The F*ck Alone

 “I really think people are just mad to see a fat Black woman that makes pop music and is happy.
 Y’all are so upset that I’m happy.”

 Fat women aren’t supposed to be happy, love themselves, celebrate their bodies and take up space.
-Lizzo’s joy, her steadfast belief in her right to exist fully and occupy space triggers people who bought into the white supremacist lie that these things — Black bodies and radical beliefs — must shrink.
+Lizzo’s joy, her steadfast belief in her right to exist fully and occupy space triggers people who've bought into the white supremacist lie that these things — Black bodies and radical beliefs — must shrink.

 “But this rhetoric doesn’t even bother me,” Lizzo continues.
 “Because Aretha Franklin was criticized by the Black church when she came out with ‘Respect’; Whitney Houston was booed at the Soul Train awards for being ‘too white’; Beyoncé received criticism early in her career.
 So you know what?
 The type of music that I make, I know that I’m making it to be great, I’m making it to touch the world, and I don’t trip on any of these criticisms because I know that the only person that I’m serving is myself.”